The 40th Yahoo was held on Tuesday 10th December 2024. 30 runners set off into the cold and dark. The results and a short report appear below.

 - Newcomers with little track record (plus long-term PRRs sneakily training ‘on the quiet’) present the greatest danger to even handicapping; an additional burden to account for this uncertainty is increasingly imposed.

-Viewed historically, Yahoo winners (see table below) seldom emerge from the slowest end of the handicap and almost never from the fast end: winners typically tend to be saddled with a middling handicap.
+Viewed historically, Yahoo winners (see table below; yet to be updated for 2024 race) seldom emerge from the slowest end of the handicap and almost never from the fast end: winners typically tend to be saddled with a middling handicap.
 They are often new to the race, making it tricky for the handicappers/organisers to assess their likely performance.
 Once performance capability over the course is known, it is hard to escape the grip of the handicap.
 Consequently, only one athlete has ever won the handicap trophy twice; for that, you need to look back to E. Hartley in 1993 and 1995!

 Trophies are also awarded for the race’s fastest male and female runners.
 Winners of all the Yahoo trophies can be viewed here (third page down).

 Socially, the Yahoo is on the rise.
 We’re seeking to create more of an after-party (such as is possible on cold, wet December evenings) at race HQ (this being the PRR gazebo/tent pitched on the edge of the North Inch at the race start).
-2022 racers were offered hot chocolate, while the 2023 race added the option of steaming hot stovie(s).
+Hot chocolate, Christmas goodies and stovies have been on offer since 2022.

 Above: Race HQ at Yahoo 2023: starters/finishers, stovie chefs, North Inch marshals and general hangers-around

-The 2023 race saw 31 runners go to post.
-As ever, that number fell from rather more in the last 48 hrs before the start owing to injury, illness, ‘impromptu’ Christmas parties and/or disenchantment with the allocated handicap.
-The race HQ team – housed within the club gazebo at the start on the North Inch – busily speculated on the likely winner and weaknesses in the handicap.
-As the first starter left HQ, the smart money appeared to be on Fabienne Thompson or Dean Abberley, both being viewed in rich form relative to their handicap.
+The 2024 race saw 30 runners go to post.
+As ever, that number fell slightly on the day, this year (apparently) due to colds and untoward intestines.
+The race HQ team – housed within the club gazebo at the start on the North Inch – busily speculated on the likely winner and weaknesses in the handicap, following on from plenty of same on Facebook in the previous 48 hours.
+As the first starter left HQ, the smart money appeared to be on Michael Wardlaw (“the bookies’ favourite”) or David Stokoe, both being viewed in rich form relative to their handicap.

 Full results – see link below.

-A huge thank-you is due to the race HQ volunteers and marshalls (and stove providers) who made the event possible.
+Well done to all runners!
+A huge thank-you is due to the race HQ volunteers and marshalls (+stove providers, setter-uppers etc) who made the event possible.

 Resources: